ctolon/PythonInterfaceDemo/AllWorkFlows/README.md

 `git clone https://github.com/ctolon/PythonInterfaceDemo.git`

-Then go NewAllWorkFlows folder with `cd` commands
+Then go AllWorkFlows folder with `cd` commands

 Since the scripts are still in development, it is recommended to update daily regularly with the following command: